Feral Druid Midnight Talents Guide

 Hero Talents

-Update for 11.2: Druid of the Claw is now the best Hero tree for single-target, so you will want to play it on most raid fights.
-For Council fights, like The Soul Hunters, Wildstalker is likely better, and if there’s fights with the occasional add(s), Wildstalker can be useful here as it loses less single-target damage to pick up talents like Primal Wrath.
+For the Midnight prepatch, Druid of the Claw is likely the best Hero tree for single-target, so you will want to play it on most raid fights.
+For Council fights, like The Soul Hunters, Wildstalker is competitive, and if there’s fights with the occasional add(s), Wildstalker can be useful here as it loses less single-target damage to pick up talents like Primal Wrath.

 Feral receives two pretty cool hero trees: Druid of the Claw (DOTC) and Wildstalker (WS).
-While they may not have as many flashy spell effects as some other classes hero trees, they are quite thematic to Feral and bring some pretty cool nodes that synergize with our kit and make Feral even more satisfying to play.
+While they may not have as many flashy spell effects as hero trees of some other classes, they are quite thematic to Feral and bring some pretty cool nodes that synergize with our kit and make Feral even more satisfying to play.

 WS is the more bleed/DOT focused hero tree, while DOTC is more Bite/Claw focused.
 However that doesn’t mean bleeds are neglected as DOTC, nor Bite as WS, however you will feel differences when swapping between them, including notable shifts in damage profile.